 - Long-term representation of the Blood Service and all NHS Trusts in respect of product liability claims arising from blood and blood products allegedly contaminated with HIV, Hepatitis C and other viruses.
 An independent public statutory inquiry was announced by the Prime Minster in July 2017 into the use of infected blood within the NHS.

 Housing teams in London and Cambridge, Goodwin has expanded its UK presence considerably.
-David Mardle heads up the practice, which demonstrates strong capabilities in M&A, finance and capital markets transactions in connection with life sciences and related fields impacted by technology, particularly healthcare.
-Mardle and the team have expertise in assisting emerging biotech companies with their growth plans.
-Graham Defries is a key practitioner who advises biotech and pharmaceutical companies and investors on private equity and venture capital investments while Malcolm Bates specialises in the commercialisation of IP assets, including licences, collaborations, manufacturing, and R&D. Tim Worden is one of a number of lawyers who joined from Taylor Wessing LLP.
+Graham Defries heads up the practice, which demonstrates strong capabilities in M&A, finance and capital markets transactions in connection with life sciences and related fields impacted by technology, particularly healthcare.
+Defries is a key practitioner who advises biotech and pharmaceutical companies and investors on private equity and venture capital investments, while Malcolm Bates specialises in the commercialisation of IP assets, including licences, collaborations, manufacturing, and R&D. David Mardle has expertise in assisting emerging biotech companies with their growth plans, while Tim Worden is another of a number of lawyers who joined from Taylor Wessing LLP.
 Sophie McGrath is another key practitioner.

 ‘The individual partners and team members across all departments seem to be at the top of their game and work together seamlessly.
 The client experience is excellent.
 Solid technical lawyers with broad experience – able to react fast and effectively to a broad range of life sciences transactions.’